sportsense. | User Guide

 Adding Media to sportsense

-- Filter by Type, User and Date in the top menu lets you sort videos by standard values, or tagging.
+• Filter by Type, User, and Date in the top menu to sort your library, including by tags.

-- The users you can tag come from people you're in a feed with.
+• The users you can tag come from the people you share a feed with.

 Analyzing a Video